shyam-2002/interview-prep-tracker/README.md

 * Mongo DB
 * Experess JS
 * User Authentication using jwt
-* Admin bro for admin panel
+* Admin-Bro for admin panel

 ### Installation :
 * Download the package and run the following command in your nodejs workspace to install all the dependencies: